WISDEM/RAFT/README.md

     This installs MoorPy, CCBlade, and pyHAMS in "editable" mode, meaning, if you save a change to your source code in the files, future calls to RAFT modules will include those changes.

-7. Install RAFT to complete the process
+6. Install the RAFT package into the virtual environment

         (raft-env) YOUR_PATH> cd RAFT
         (raft-env) YOUR_PATH/RAFT> pip install -e .

+    This installs RAFT and all of its modules directly from your working directory in "editable" mode, meaning, if you save a change to your source code in the files in "YOUR_PATH/RAFT", future calls to RAFT modules will include those changes.

 This new "raft-env" should now be compatible to run RAFT standalone.

+7. Test the installation

+        (raft-env) YOUR_PATH/RAFT> pip install pytest
+        (raft-env) YOUR_PATH/RAFT> cd tests
+        (raft-env) YOUR_PATH/RAFT/tests> pytest test_fowt.py test_helpers.py test_member.py test_model.py test_rotor.py

+    Running these specific test files should prove that the installation was successful.
+Other tests that include 'omdao' are only used for installations with WISDEM.

 If you need to remove any virtual environment for any reason, you can run